-In patients with mild diastolic dysfunction, the mitral E/A ratio is <0.8, DT is >200 ms, IVRT is ≥ 100 ms, predominant systolic flow is seen in pulmonary venous flow (S > D), annular e' is <8 cm/s, and the E/e' ratio is <8 (septal and lateral).
+In patients with mild diastolic dysfunction, the mitral E/A ratio is <0.8, DT is >200 ms, IVRT is \geq 100 ms, predominant systolic flow is seen in pulmonary venous flow (S > D), annular e' is <8 cm/s, and the E/e' ratio is <8 (septal and lateral).
 These patients have reduced diastolic reserve that can be uncovered by stress testing.
-However, a reduced mitral E/A ratio in the presence of normal annular tissue Doppler velocities can be seen in volume-depleted normal subjects, so an E/A ratio <0.8 should not be universally used to infer the presence of diastolic dysfunction.
+However, a reduced mitral E/A ratio in the presence of normal annular tissue Doppler velocities can be seen in volume-depleted normal subjects, so an E/A ratio < 0.8 should not be universally used to infer the presence of diastolic dysfunction.
 In most situations, when the E/A ratio is <0.8, mean LA pressure is not elevated, except for some patients with severely impaired myocardial relaxation, as in long-standing hypertension or hypertrophic cardiomyopathy.

-In patients with moderate diastolic dysfunction (grade II), the mitral E/A ratio is 0.8 to 1.5 (pseudonormal) and decreases by \geq 50% during the Valsalva maneuver, the E/e' (average) ratio is 9 to 12, and e' is <8 cm/s.
-Other supporting data include an Ar velocity > 30 cm/s and an S/D ratio < 1.
-In some patients with moderate diastolic dysfunction, LV end-diastolic pressure is the only pressure that is increased (ie, mean LA pressure is normal) and is recognized by Ar - A duration \geq 30 ms. Grade II diastolic dysfunction represents impaired myocardial relaxation with mild to moderate elevation of LV filling pressures.
+In patients with moderate diastolic dysfunction (grade II) the mitral E/A ratio is 0.8 to 1.5 (pseudonormal) and decrease during the Valsalva maneuver, the E/e' (average) ratios 9 to άd e' is <8 cm/s.
+Other supporting data include Ar velocit vith cm/s and an S/D ratio < 1.
+In some patient aerate di dysfunction, LV end-diastolic prosure only ressure that is and is recommized by Ar - increased (ie, mean LA pressure is norm A duration ≥30 ms. Give II dia tolic sufunction represents impaired myocard al relaxation with mild to moderate elevation of LV filling pressures.

-With severe diastolic dysfunction (grade III), restrictive LV filling occurs with an E/A ratio \geq 2, DT < 160 ms, IVRT \leq 60 ms, systolic filling fraction \leq 40%, mitral A flow duration shorter than Ar duration, and average E/e' ratio > 13 (or septal E/e' \geq 15 and lateral E/e' > 12).
+With severe diastolic sysfunction (grade III), restrictive LV filling occurs with an E/A cati ≥ 2 , DT < 160 ms, IVRT ≤ 60 ms, systolic filling fraction $\leq 40\%$, mitral A flow duration shorter than Ar duration, and average E/e' ratio > 13 (or septal E/e' ≥ 15 and lateral E/e' > 12).
 LV filling may revert to impaired relaxation with successful therapy in some patients (grade IIIa), whereas in others, LV filling remains restrictive (grade IIIb).
 The later is an ominous finding and predicts a high risk for cardiac morbidity and mortality.
 However, grade IIIb dysfunction should not be determined by a single examination and requires serial studies after treatment is optimized.
 LA volume is increased in grades II and III of diastolic dysfunction, but can be within normal limits in grade I and in patients with preclinical disease.